 Most of Coach's imported products are subject to duties, indirect taxes, quotas and non-tariff trade barriers that may limit the quantity of products that we may import into the U.S. and other countries or may impact the cost of such products.
-Coach is not materially restricted by quotas or other government restrictions in the operation of its business, however customs duties do represent a component of total product cost.
+The Company is not materially restricted by quotas or other government restrictions in the operation of its business, however customs duties do represent a component of total product cost.
 To maximize opportunities, we operate complex supply chains through foreign trade zones, bonded logistic parks and other strategic initiatives such as free trade agreements.
-Additionally, Coach operates a direct import business in many countries worldwide.
-As a result, Coach is subject to stringent government regulations and restrictions with respect to its cross-border activity either by the various customs and border protection agencies or by other government agencies which control the quality and safety of Coach's products.
-Coach maintains an internal global trade and customs organization to help manage its import/export activity.
+Additionally, the Company operates a direct import business in many countries worldwide.
+As a result, the Company is subject to stringent government regulations and restrictions with respect to its cross-border activity either by the various customs and border protection agencies or by other government agencies which control the quality and safety of the Company's products.
+The Company maintains an internal global trade and customs organization to help manage its import/export activity.